Hinge (app): Operation

-Presented in a vertical timeline, profiles on Hinge are composed of up to six pictures, alongside three self-selected personal prompts which encourage users to focus on personality traits rather than solely appearance.
-Instead of swiping, users must "like" specific photos or prompts if they wish to reach out to other members, though they are not required to respond to these photos or prompts.
-Hinge allows users to filter matches based on traits that it believes are important to users, such as religion or height.
-Other traits that may be important to users, such as body type or whether someone is more introverted or extroverted, are not included.
+Each profile on Hinge features six pictures and three self-selected personal prompts (with the user's location and height always visible), which encourage users to focus on personality traits rather than solely appearance.
+Instead of swiping, users must "like" (and, optionally, comment on) a specific photo or prompt if they wish to reach out to other members.
+Users can send "roses" i.e. super-likes to profiles that most appeal to them.
+Hinge allows users to filter potential matches based on traits such as height, ethnicity, and religion.
+Users can also prevent people they know in real life from seeing them on the app by entering that person's phone number, email, and name.

-Unlike other dating apps, users can message other users without first requiring a "match".
+Hinge offers two paid membership options; Hinge+ and Hinge X. Hinge+ grants subscribers unlimited "likes" (as opposed to the eight per day afforded to users on the free tier), advanced match filters, the ability to sort through all profiles who have "liked" them, and more browsing options (nearby users, new users, etc.).
+Hinge X includes all of the features of Hinge+ in addition to prioritizing a subscriber's "likes" to the top of the "Likes You" list of the users they send "likes" to, enhanced profile recommendations, and "boosting" their profile to be more frequently visible on the feed of other users.

 As a ghosting countermeasure, a "Your Turn" feature reminds a user to continue a conversation.
 In 2018, in order to find more compatible matches, Hinge launched a "We Met" feature which allows members to privately confirm that they have at least had a first date with a particular match.

 In July 2018, Hinge rolled out its "most compatible" feature, which uses the Gale–Shapley algorithm to recommend one user per day that Hinge claims is the best pairing, determined by their likes and passes.
 Hinge formerly used Facebook friend lists to facilitate connections.
 However, in 2018, the app moved away from using friends of friends as a predictor of compatibility and was redesigned to no longer require Facebook.